Nickelodeon (Indian TV channel)

 Nickelodeon or simply Nick, is an Indian children's pay television channel based in Mumbai, Maharashtra, India.
-The local equivalent of the original American network and is owned by JioStar, a joint venture between Disney India and Reliance Industries, under license from Paramount Networks EMEAA.
-Despite using the "Nickelodeon" branding, it does not air any content from the original channel as part of a localisation strategy since the 2010s; instead the original Nickelodeon content is only broadcast on the Nickelodeon HD+ channel.
-As of October 2020, Nickelodeon is the most watched children's channel in India.
+The local equivalent of the original American network, it is owned by JioStar, a joint venture between Disney India and Reliance Industries, under license from Paramount Networks EMEAA.
+Despite using the "Nickelodeon" branding, it does not air any content from the original channel as part of a localisation strategy since the 2010s; As of October 2020, Nickelodeon is the most watched children's channel in India.